 Estimated costs for candidate statements are calculated by district per registered voter.
-Payments are accepted in the form of cash, personal check, cashier's check and money order, or credit card.
-Listed in Appendix Q are the estimated costs for candidate statements by district for this election.
+Payments are accepted in the form of cash, personal check, cashier's check, money order, or credit card.
+However, if you complete the filing process via WebEx you must pay with a debit/credit card or the payment must be received in our office prior your filing appointment.
+Listed in Appendix N is a link to the estimated costs for candidate statements by district for this election.